jspaaks/copier-template-for-c-projects/README.dev.md

 1. rename target for theirs to be consistent with the other targets
 1. add test files to codeblocks project config file as Unit
 1. add test target to codeblocks project files for building the ./tests binary
+1. review usage of multiple `project` across nested CMakeLists.txt
+1. review strategy for when to split into multiple CMakeLists.txt (affects where files like libcalculator.so are produced under build/cmake in turn affecting link flags)
+1. check target name for tests e.g. lib/nested/with-external

 1. add more testing framework(s), e.g.
    1. googletest [https://github.com/google/googletest](https://github.com/google/googletest)